 Okay, well, once again, I look forward to people’s thoughts on the taxonomy question.

 I’m honestly not sure how to construct this.
-I’ve never written a proper biography as such.
+I’ve never attempted an actual linear autobiography, as such.
 Not even when I was writing my old TSM blog Naltrexone Confidential.